Quantum complexity in gravity, quantum field theory, and quantum information science: Paradigms for complexity I: Nielsen complexity

-and solved the associated optimization in a perturbative manner for sample conformal transformation close to identity.
+and solved the associated optimization perturbatively for sample conformal transformations close to identity.
 This result was subsequently used for comparisons with holography, building on~\cite{Flory:2018akz}, see Sec.~\ref{sec:holography}.

 There are further generalizations of the approach described above.
-In~\cite{Erdmenger:2020sup} an additional global symmetry was incorporated connecting with the rich literature of the Kac-Moody groups.
-Furthermore, in~\cite{Erdmenger:2024xmj} a scalar primary operator as an additional generator on top of the energy-momentum tensor operator was incorporated in a perturbative manner.
-The main limitation of the works prior to~\cite{Erdmenger:2024xmj} is that the previously described unitary circuits remain bounded inside a conformal family (the so-called \textit{Verma module}) of the Virasoro algebra, which is unrealistic.
-Results in~\cite{Erdmenger:2024xmj} concern trajectories that move between different Verma modules in a given CFT and lessons on the dependence of the Fubini-Study cost of such circuits on the source fuction of the primary generator.
-This constitutes an important first step towards the general picture of Nielsen's complexity with local operators viewed as generators advocated above.
+Reference~\cite{Erdmenger:2020sup} connected with the rich literature of the Kac-Moody groups by incorporating an additional global symmetry.
+Furthermore, in Ref.~\cite{Erdmenger:2024xmj} a scalar primary operator was added as an additional generator on top of the energy-momentum tensor operator.
+The main limitation of the works prior to~\cite{Erdmenger:2024xmj} is that the previously described unitary circuits remain bounded inside a conformal family (the so-called \textit{Verma module}) of the Virasoro algebra.
+Results in~\cite{Erdmenger:2024xmj} concern trajectories that move between different Verma modules in a CFT, revealing the dependence of the Fubini-Study cost of such circuits on the source function of the primary generator.
+This investigation constitutes an important step towards arriving at a general picture of Nielsen's complexity with local operators viewed as generators, as advocated above.

-Finally, another line of works devoted to complexity in CFT was concerned with circuits in which the physical time~$t$ is the circuit parameter~$\tau$~\cite{Erdmenger:2021wzc,Erdmenger:2022lov,deBoer:2023lrd}, see Fig.~\ref{fig:viraso_cases}~case~(b).
-In the context of the examples considered, this approach requires slightly different choice of the circuit velocity $\epsilon(t,\sigma)$.
-The main advantage of this approach is making the direct contact with the spacetime (path integral) formulation of QFTs.
-Since holography is naturally formulated in the language of path integrals, this led to the embedding of quantum circuits similar to the ones discussed in the present section on the boundary of the AdS spacetime and allow to find explicit gravitational duals to quantum circuits and the Fubini-Study cost function~\cite{Erdmenger:2022lov}.
+Finally, another line of works devoted to the study of complexity in CFT by examining trajectories in which the physical time~$t$ is the circuit parameter~$\tau$~\cite{Erdmenger:2021wzc,Erdmenger:2022lov,deBoer:2023lrd}, see Fig.~\ref{fig:viraso_cases}~case~(b).
+In the context of the examples considered, this approach requires slightly different choices of the circuit velocity $\epsilon(t,\sigma)$.
+The main advantage of this approach is that it makes direct contact with the spacetime (path integral) formulation of QFTs and with holography \cite{Erdmenger:2022lov}.